 Brad Lewis - lead vocals and acoustic guitar

-Born in 1962, Brad hails from the Utica area of upstate New York, where at the age of nine he started learning how to play the bass “fiddle” and singing in the school choir.
+Born in 1962, Brad hails from the Utica/New Hartford area of upstate New York, where at the age of nine he started learning how to play the bass “fiddle” and singing in the school choir.
 At age eleven he started taking lessons on the 5-string banjo and taught himself to play the guitar using a Jim Croce song book his older brother had.
 “My folks were always very supportive of my music.
 My Mom taking me and the bass to school in the station wagon and I can still hear Pop say 'Hey Brad, how about playing Bad, Bad Leroy Brown!'”
 When he was 14, his family moved to Louisville (Lou-a-vul to the natives) Kentucky where he found southern rock and bluegrass music.
 “I remember being in the infield at my first Derby, it was hot as anything.
 Some guys had brought their instruments in and we were havin’ a blast singin’ tunes like Rocky Top and Fox on the Run.
 It was great fun!”
 At 17 his family then moved to Westport Connecticut where he could be found singing at backyard parties, the beach and open mic nights.
 “Because of my love of singing it was a natural gravitation to play guitar to accompany myself.
 I listened to a lot of rock but my heart was in the country.
 I remember standing in my folk’s driveway sometime in the early '80's and my father handing me Willie's Stardust album.
 That was a big turning point in my music and he's still one of my heroes.”
-Some other strong influences for Brad are the Marshall Tucker Band, John Denver, The Nitty Gritty Dirt Band, Jerry Jeff Walker and John Prine, Johnny Cash to name a few.
+Some other strong influences for Brad are the Marshall Tucker Band, John Denver, The Nitty Gritty Dirt Band, Jerry Jeff Walker, Robert Earl Keene, John Prine and Johnny Cash to name a few.
 When he covers somebody else’s songs, he puts his heart and sole into it and has a way of claiming them for his own.